Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module 21 – Contextual Security capabilities for GCP using Defender CSPM.md

 ## Exercise 1: Preparing the GCP Environment for Defender CSPM plan

-To enable Defender CSPM during onborading of new GCP projects or organizations, perform the steps outlined at [Module 10 – Connecting a GCP Project](https://github.com/Azure/Microsoft-Defender-for-Cloud/blob/main/Labs/Modules/Module-10-GCP.md).
+To enable Defender CSPM during onboarding of new GCP projects or organizations, perform the steps outlined at [Module 10 – Connecting a GCP Project](https://github.com/Azure/Microsoft-Defender-for-Cloud/blob/main/Labs/Modules/Module-10-GCP.md).

 To enable Defender CSPM on already onboarded GCP projects or organizations, perform the following steps in sequence:
 1. Sign in to the **Azure portal**.